DVRM65/noahide-faq/README.md

 ## Why is worshipping Jesus considered idolatry?
 The doctrine of the Trinity claims that god is 3 persons and that one of those persons is a man.
 This is the worst kind of idolatry in that it involves worshipping something *other* than G-d, and worshipping a creation.

-Here are some verses that reinforce G-d's unity:
+Here are some verses that show G-d's unity:

 Deuteronomy 4:16
 > Lest you become corrupt and make for yourselves a graven image, the representation of any form, the likeness of male or female,